-This video, “What if?: Simpson on Salmon Recovery,” gives an informative overview of this multifaceted solution to bring fish populations back to reasonable numbers.
+This video, “What if?: Simpson on Salmon Recovery,” gives an overview of this multifaceted solution to bring fish populations back to reasonable numbers.

 The Plan (Source American Rivers)